Sarcoma Diagnosis and Treatment

 Targeted therapy

-Our doctors led the study showing regorafenib, a targeted therapy drug, can help patients with advanced bone sarcoma.
-Regorafenib is the first new treatment for this type of cancer in decades.
+Our doctors led a clinical trial showing regorafenib, a targeted therapy drug, can help patients with advanced bone sarcoma.
+Regorafenib is the first new treatment for this type of sarcoma in decades.

 Immunotherapy